Tahir-Siddiqh/Tahir-Siddiqh/README.md

 - 👋 Hi, I’m @Tahir-Siddiqh
-- 👀 I’m interested in Software Engineering and Data Science
+- 👀 I’m interested in Data Analytics and Data Science
-- 🌱 I’m currently learning Alteryx and Data Structures
+- 🌱 I’m currently learning Machine Learning
-- 💵 I'm currently working at Amazon as Process Analyst
+- 💵 I'm currently working at Uber as Data Analyst
 - 💞️ I’m looking to collaborate on all types of projects
 - 📫 How to reach me tahirsiddiqh@gmail.com